Atrani: Grotto of the Saints

 Below and not far from the Tower of Ziro is the Grotto of the Saints.
 It is a small natural cave, which opens onto a terrace planted with lemon trees.
 Its perimeter is an irregular quadrilateral and the walls are decorated with Byzantine-style frescoes, dating from the 12th century and depicting the four Evangelists.
 This cave is what remains of the Benedictine monastery of Saints Quirico and Giuditta male, founded in 986 by Archbishop Leo I.

 Religion

 The majority of the population is Roman Catholic belonging to the Archdiocese of Amalfi-Cava de' Tirreni.

 In popular culture

 M. C. Escher's first depiction of Atrani was his early and realistic work Atrani, Coast of Amalfi, a lithograph first printed in August 1931.
 Although that work is relatively unknown, the image of Atrani recurs several times in Escher's work, most notably in his much more famous series of Metamorphosis prints: Metamorphosis I, II and III.

 Atrani was featured in a Fiat 500 USA advert entitled "Immigrants".

+In the film The Equalizer 3, Atrani features as the fictional village of Altamonte.

+In the Netflix streaming series Ripley, Atrani is where Dickie Greenleaf and his girlfriend Marge Sherwood are living.